Maurogv/I-AngularJS/en-README.md

 The page style is [bootstrap](http://getbootstrap.com/).
 The code in the client, Javascript, builds the index and references to the notes of each page, list domains of hyperlinks and photos, add an icon at the end of the hyperlink when the domain is present in a json library, associating domain to icon of dimension 16x16.
 The photos were posted on various sites that make up the repository, such as flickr, google +, wikimedia, ...

 Github as well as being an open source community of code-sharing, can perform the static html pages with css and javascript, there is no client-server computing.
-Because Angular JS Google's technology is entirely client can make pages on Github with the only code available, showing that the adjective superheroic coined by the developers of the platform is valid.
+Because AngularJS Google's technology is entirely client can make pages on Github with the only code available, showing that the adjective superheroic coined by the developers of the platform is valid.

 The sharing of the code on Github and the possibility to access to make them on its platform is an important step for a future publication of a standalone site.